 Not only was the steak and fries expensive, but it was actually a burger patty.
 It was a pretty small meal for the price as well!

 Going to a less crowded area on another day, we found a better deal.
 Lunch included a sandwich, dessert, and drink for under $10 each.

 6. Paid to go to the Louvre Museum

 Planning to visit the Louvre?
 Free admission is offered every Friday from 6 pm to 9:45 pm if you are under the age of 26.

 Of course, I did not know this and waited in the long lines to buy a ticket and enter the museum.
 It is also free for everyone on the 1st Saturday of the month at the same time.

 7. Climbing the Arc de Triomphe tired.

 That’s it for now.
-I hope these Paris travel tips help you to have a wonderful time.
+I hope these travel tips for Paris, France help you to have a wonderful time.